Tumor Lysis Syndrome

 Approach Considerations

-In patients with tumor lysis syndrome, a sample of blood obtained by a wide-bore needle or, preferably, an indwelling cannula should be used to obtain a biochemical profile of the patient for monitoring, including of serum sodium, potassium, chloride, and bicarbonate.
+In patients with tumor lysis syndrome, blood samples obtained by a wide-bore needle or, preferably, an indwelling cannula should be used to obtain a biochemical profile of the patient for monitoring, including of serum sodium, potassium, chloride, and bicarbonate.

 Urine pH and output